FlUxIuS/blerp/README.md

 ## Double-Channel MitM

 The attack requires two nRF52 boards connected to a computer acting as a single attacker to intercept and redirect traffic between two paired victim devices (e.g., a real phone and a real mouse).
+The boards must be connected via the micro USB port on the longer side.

 1. Flash the specific MitM firmware onto both nRF52 boards.
 A clean install is recommended if coming from the previous tests.
 For each board, run the following command, replacing `id` with the board's serial number.
 ```sh